webapplate/webapplate/README.md

 Drag `/public/index.html` into browser.
 Or select `/public/manifest.webapp` in [Firefox WebIDE](https://developer.mozilla.org/en-US/docs/Tools/WebIDE) or Chrome Extension page.

-Plus webapplate enable you to genergate the packaged webapp via command:
+Plus webapplate enable you to genergate the packaged web app via command:

 ```
 $ grunt pack
 ```

-Which will try to optimize the source for faster webapp.
+Which will try to optimize the source for faster web app.

 Read [Deployment](https://github.com/webapplate/webapplate/wiki/Deployment#3-packaged-webapp) doc for further configurations.